SamBoerlijst/aparts/README.md

 ##### Article summary
 Summary per article containing citation metadata, abstract and tags.
 Interlinked to pdf file, relevant journal and authors.
+Duplicate authors due to incomplete initials etc. are prevented using levenshtein distance and keeping the longest name.

 ##### Author summary
 Summary per author containing relevant links, co-authors by frequency, tags by frequency and associated papers.